A snapshot: schools in Lisbon considered (but not necessarily chosen) by English-speaking expats.

 MYP/ IB Diploma/ IB Careers; ages 11-18; co-ed; day; independent; privately owned; 350 students

-Established in 2010 and moved in the following year into a converted 17th century Quinta, outside Lisbon, featuring an extravagantly decorated chapel, which is a 'national monument'.
-Whilst academics are not ignored and they also include the International Baccalaureate programme and is the only school in Portugal to offer the IB Careers Programme.
-Emphasis placed on ecology, for instance, gardening is taken seriously here.
+Established in 2010 and moved, in the following year, into a converted 17th century Quinta outside Lisbon, featuring an extravagantly decorated chapel, which is a 'national monument'.
+Whilst academics are not ignored and they also include the International Baccalaureate programmes, including the Careers Programme.
+There is a definite emphasis on ecology.
+There are plans afoot to expand as most year groups are over-subscribed.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.